Qqwy/rust-backdrop_arc/README.md

-# Triomphe
+# BackdropArc

-Fork of Arc.
+A version of [triomphe::Arc](https://crates.io/crates/triomphe) that supports customized dropping strategies using [backdrop](https://crates.io/crates/backdrop).
 This has the following advantages over std::sync::Arc:

  * `triomphe::Arc` doesn't support weak references: we save space by excluding the weak reference count, and we don't do extra read-modify-update operations to handle the possibility of weak references.
  * `triomphe::UniqueArc` allows one to construct a temporarily-mutable `Arc` which can be converted to a regular `triomphe::Arc` later